Japan, EU, Canada and industry groups oppose proposed U.S. duties on imported cars | The Japan Times

 On May 23, the Commerce Department launched a Section 232 investigation regarding imported automobiles and parts, a move that could result in the imposition of new duties on major car exporters such as Japan and Germany.

-Despite opposition at home and abroad, there is speculation that Trump — whose “America First” trade policy has fueled concerns about a global trade war — may announce tariffs resulting from the probe before November’s midterm elections.
+Despite opposition at home and abroad, there is speculation that Trump — whose “America First” trade policy has fueled concerns about a global trade war — may announce tariffs resulting from the probe before his country’s November midterm elections.

 In Thursday’s hearing, Commerce Secretary Wilbur Ross said it is “too early” to say if the Trump administration would decide to impose the new levies, even though many carmakers suspect it is a foregone conclusion.